Robin is a wood turner and he now lives in Arcozelo, a village in northern Portugal.

 lichens and liverworts in North America.

-I am a biologist and have spent half my life in mainstream conservation, mostly in the UK and Canada.
-It was during this time that my interest in the textures and forms in nature began to intrigue me – and this eventually led to my first book Mosses Lichens and Ferns of Northwest North America, which has recently been reprinted.
+I am a biologist and have spent half my life in mainstream conservation, mostly in the UK and Canada, but more recently in the Sudan.
+It was during this time that my interest in the textures and forms in nature began to intrigue me – and this eventually led to my first book in 1988, Mosses Lichens and Ferns of Northwest North America, which has been reprinted.

 It was my fascination with the colour, shape, form and texture of lichens – which was patiently explained during botanical trips in central Wales with Ray Woods – that led me to start taking photographs of lichens and happily evolved into an exhibition of my photographs Cryptogams at the Royal Alberta Museum in conjunction with the Ringhouse Gallery at the University of Alberta.